DataDog/documentation/content/en/agent/amazon_ecs/_index.md

 #### Dynamic detection and monitoring of running services

-Datadog's [Autodiscovery][10] can be used in conjunction with ECS and Docker to automatically discovery and monitor running tasks in your environment.
+Datadog's [Autodiscovery][13] can be used in conjunction with ECS and Docker to automatically discovery and monitor running tasks in your environment.

 #### AWSVPC Mode

-For Agent v6.10+, awsvpc mode is supported for both applicative containers and the Agent container, provided:
+For Agent v6.10+, `awsvpc` mode is supported for both applicative containers and the Agent container, provided:

-1. For the apps and the Agent in awsvpc mode, security groups must be set to allow:
+1. For the apps and the Agent in `awsvpc` mode, security groups must be set to allow:

     - The Agent's security group to reach the applicative containers on relevant ports.
     - The Agent's security group to reach the host instances on TCP port 51678.
 The ECS Agent container must either run in host network mode (default) or have a port binding on the host.

-2. For apps in awsvpc mode and the Agent in bridge mode, security groups must be set to allow the host instances security group to reach the applicative containers on relevant ports.
+2. For apps in `awsvpc` mode and the Agent in bridge mode, security groups must be set to allow the host instances security group to reach the applicative containers on relevant ports.

 ### Process collection